finos/rune-dsl/documentation/documentation.rst

 The qualification name needs to be unique across product and event qualifications, types and aliases, and validation logic is in place to enforce this.

-The naming convention is to have one PascalCase (upper CamelCased) word, using ``_`` for space to append more granular qualifications.
+The naming convention is to have one PascalCase (upper CamelCase) word, using ``_`` for space to append more granular qualifications.

 .. code-block:: Java